MontiCore/montiarc/docs/Reference/Concepts/Expressions/index.md

 <!-- (c) https://github.com/MontiCore/monticore -->
 # Expressions

-Expressions are combinations of variables, operations, and method invocations that evaluate to some value.
-Expressions can be used in arguments of component instantiations, in guards of transitions, and as part of statements in actions of automata.
+Expressions are combinations of variables, literals, operators, and method invocations that evaluate to a single value.
+They are used throughout the language, such as in arguments for component instantiations, in guards of transitions, and as part of statements in the actions of automata.

+## Context & Setup

-Given the following types
+To illustrate how expressions work, assume the following types are defined:

 ```classdiagram
   public class Person {